What is Traumatic Spinal Cord Injury?

 - Loss of control of the bladder/bowels

 A patient may require the use of a wheelchair or similar assistive device.
 Early treatment may help mitigate the impact of an injury.
 Those with traumatic spinal cord injuries can pursue full and meaningful lives if provided the necessary therapeutic and medical resources.

 What to Do After a Spinal Cord Injury in Ontario

 If you suspect you suffered a spinal cord injury — or suspect another person has suffered injury — seek medical care right away.
 Initial care is important to minimize damage to the spinal column.

 These injuries can bring significant medical costs and require sufficient care.
 Spinal cord injuries can be complete or incomplete.
 A complete injury means that an individual is totally paralyzed below the line of injury, while an incomplete injury means that an individual retains some function below the injury.
 The effects of the injury and required costs may depend on the type of injury and extent of damage.

 All of the bills and losses associated with a serious injury like this add up very quickly.
 If your accident was caused by the negligence or wrongdoing of another person, you may be able to sue for damages.
 Further, if you or a loved one suffered the injury in a motor vehicle accident, you may be able to recover Statutory Accident Benefits.

 You or a family member may be eligible for Accident Benefits or other financial resources in the wake of an accident and spinal cord injury, depending on fault and the type of accident.
-Call Preszler Law today at 1-800-JUSTICE® for a free case evaluation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE® for a free case evaluation.